Hawkeyes have never been afraid to explore a new frontier.

 We were the first university in the state of Iowa, founded in 1847 (just 59 days after Iowa became a state).

-We were the first state university in the country to admit men, women, and African Americans on an equal basis.
+We were the first state university in the country to admit men and women of all races and creeds on an equal basis.

 We were the first to officially recognize an on-campus LGBT organization.